 At Barn Croft Primary School we take pride in providing a carefully planned school curriculum which ensures breadth, continuity and a clear progression.
 Our curriculum aims to educate the child for life through meaningful learning experiences and we are very aware that children beginning primary education in September 2014 will be entering the work force in the late 2020s and so we need to ensure that our children are equipped with the necessary skills to cope with the challenges of a rapidly changing world.

 It is the Government’s stated intention that the Revised National Curriculum will give schools greater freedom to develop their curriculum in a way that meets the needs of their pupils.
 Therefore we have used this opportunity to review our topic based curriculum to ensure that we develop key skills across the age range as well ensuring our children gain the essential knowledge in all the subjects.
 Subjects will be taught through the topics making links between different areas of learning wherever possible.
 However, there may be times when certain subjects or parts of them need to be taught discreetly.
 Parents can access their child’s class curriculum grid for each half term on the website as well as an overall whole school map.
-We will be reviewing the curriculum again in the summer of 2019 to see how we can make it even more relevant and exciting for our learners.
+We will continue to review our curriculum again regularly to see how we can make it even more relevant and exciting for our learners.

 Educational Visits and Outdoor Learning